mli/gluon-crash-course/index.md

 ## Contributions
-To contribute or file bugs, please refer to the [GitHub repo](https://github.com/mli/gluon-crash-course).
+To contribute or report bugs, please refer to the [GitHub repo](https://github.com/mli/gluon-crash-course).

 ## Acknowledgments: